devboell/react-fretboard/README.md

   **clickAction**
   *func*

   Provide a callback that will be called when a fret is clicked.
-The args passed are (note, loc)
+The arg passed is an object with props: { note, loc }

 ### functions<a name="functions"></a>